OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 Note that this is the same data we extracted from the downloaded archive.

 As an illustration of code which makes use of downloaded data \(if available\), we'll conclude this example with an introduction to library code we'll be using in later examples.
 You can find our library code in the [code](https://github.com/OrbitalEnterprises/eve-market-strategies/tree/master/code) folder on our GitHub site.
-You can incorporate our libraries into your notebooks by copying the [evekit](https://github.com/OrbitalEnterprises/eve-market-strategies/tree/master/code/evekit) folder \(and all its subfolders\) to your `.ipython` directory \(or another convenient directory in your Python path\).
+You can incorporate our libraries into your notebooks by copying the [evekit](https://github.com/OrbitalEnterprises/eve-market-strategies/tree/master/code/evekit) folder \(and all its sub-folders\) to your `.ipython` directory \(or another convenient directory in your Python path\).

 We can re-implement this first example using the following modules from our libraries: